scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 Pro:

 * should be easy to implement
-* the type and the method can inherited from traits and allow some kind of reuse
+* the type and the method can inherit from traits and allow some kind of reuse

 Con: